 States are required by Federal statute to perform monitoring duties in a full on-site review at least once every three years for each eligible entity.
-The State recently changed its monitoring schedule from once every three years to annually.
+The State continues to schedule it monitoring review of eligible entities once every three years.
 A draft monitoring report is developed and issued within 30 days of the on-site visit.
 The report identifies deficiencies, issues, and concerns requiring corrective action(s), as approved by the Board.
-Follow-up visits were coordinated with the CAAs if deficiencies were noted during the on-site visit.
+Follow-up visits were coordinated with the CAA if deficiencies were noted during the on-site visit.
 A final report is sent to the Board Chairperson and the Executive Director of the agency.
-Not all site visits require a focus on the entire CSBG program.
-Some may focus on specific areas during the State's assessment review of other Federal grant programs such as Low Income Home Energy Assistance Program (LIHEAP); Results Oriented Management and Accountability (ROMA); Board issues; or training and technical assistance.
+Not all site visits require a focus on the entire CSBG program but they may focus on specific areas during the State's assessment review of the other Federal grant programs such as Low Income Home Energy Assistance Program (LIHEAP); Results Oriented Management and Accountability (ROMA); Board issues; or training and technical assistance.